Top

 It’s always fun when I get a text or call from my dad asking if I want this or that.
 Honestly, my acceptance of such things depends on the space I have available and whether or not it sparks an idea in my noggin.
 This time around, I am able to visit him on location as he’s working on a remodel with a few leftovers laying about.
 This vintage wire basket caught my eye. hmmm…would it make you think of an antique laundry cart?
 Yeah, I’m kinda fun like that. tsk.

-In my defense, I’ve sold many laundry carts in my online shop and I even own one that I adore.
+In my defense, I’ve sold many laundry carts in my online store and I even own one that I adore.

 Okay, so now do you see where I’m head with this?
 The basket has a brown paint over white that I kinda like because it shows natural age.
 Now to get the cart part of this project built.
 Let’s get this DIY party started!